plone/training/dexterity.rst

 Exercise 2
 ++++++++++

-Create a new content-type called *Speaker* and export the schema to a xml-File.
+Create a new content type called *Speaker* and export the schema to a xml-File.
 It should contain the following data:

 * First Name